autonomymobilitylab/HenryRTD/docs/source/cameras.rst

    * Documentation is still lacking, a good starting point is the `ROS 2 Rolling version of the image_proc package <https://docs.ros.org/en/rolling/p/image_proc/>`_ along with the old `ROS 1 documentation <http://wiki.ros.org/image_proc>`_ and the `source code for the ROS 2 Humble version <https://github.com/ros-perception/image_pipeline/tree/humble/image_proc>`_.

-   * The default debayering algorithm is best quality, but too slow to debayer a 5 MP image at 35 fps.
+   * The default debayering algorithm (number 3) is best quality, but too slow to debayer a 5 MP image at 35 fps.
 The algorithm can be changed in the launch file.
+Number 0 is the fastest, and works with the Blackfly S camera.

    * Edge-aware algorithms (alg. numbers 1 and 2) can't be used with the Bayer pattern of the Blackfly S, at least on ROS 2 Humble.
 They only support Bayer GRBG8.
 The debayering will fall back to bilinear (the fastest algorithm).

    * The documentation for the debayering node seems to suggest that compressed images can be used, but setting the node's ``image_transport`` parameter to ``compressed`` does not do anything.
 Debayering will not work as well with compressed images, it assumes the image is in raw format.

 * The current implementation only allows for one camera.
-The flir_camera_driver repository as a `launch file for multiple cameras <https://github.com/ros-drivers/flir_camera_driver/blob/humble-devel/spinnaker_camera_driver/launch/multiple_cameras.launch.py>`_ whose approach looks like it would be easy to implement in our own launch file.
+The flir_camera_driver repository has a `launch file for multiple cameras <https://github.com/ros-drivers/flir_camera_driver/blob/humble-devel/spinnaker_camera_driver/launch/multiple_cameras.launch.py>`_ whose approach looks like it would be easy to implement in our own launch file.
 * The camera driver prints the incoming raw image's FPS to the console when starting the camera.
 To my understanding, this is the same FPS as Spinview sees, and is not affected by ROS.
 On one occasion, the FPS was only about 25 Hz.
 If this happens again, I would check with another USB cable.
 The current cable is (maybe) 5 m long, which might be too long for USB 3.1 with the full 5MP image resolution of the Blackfly S.

 .. _installation: